balzss/konyha-hosting/README.md

 # Konyha Hosting

-Use this repository to host the official [konyha](https://konyha.xyz) docker images on a server.
+Use this repository to host [konyha](https://konyha.xyz) with the official [docker images](https://hub.docker.com/u/konyha) on a server.

 ## Running